The isomorphism problem for plain groups is in $\Sigma_3^{\mathsf{P}}$

 \begin{example} Consider the infinite cyclic group $G$ generated by $\Aset=\{a\}$.
 The \SLS\ $Y=(y_0=(x,+), y_1=(0,0),y_2=(1,1),y_3=(2,2), y_4=(3,3), y_5= (4,2), y_6= (5,0), y_7= (6,-)) $ yields the word $Y(x)=x^{-21}$ in $(X\cup X^{-1})^*$ with $X=\{x\}$, and $Y(a)$ yields the element $a^{-21}$ of $G$.
 The \SLS\ $Y=((\lambda,+))$ yields $Y(x)=\lambda$, so $Y(a)=_Ge_G$. \end{example}

-Every element of a finitely generated group with finite generating set $\Aset$ can be described by a \SLS: one could first list $\Aset\cup\Aset^{-1}$ using $y_{2i-1}=(x_i,+)$ and $y_{2i}=(2i,-)$, then choose a word that spells the desired element, and finally construct it letter-by-letter using $y_k=(k-1,j)$.
+Every element of a finitely generated group with finite generating set $\Aset$ can be described by a \SLS: one could first list $\Aset\cup\Aset^{-1}$ using $y_{2i-1}=(x_i,+)$ and $y_{2i}=(2i-1,-)$ for $i\in[1,|\Aset|]$, then choose a word that spells the desired element, and finally construct it letter-by-letter using $y_k=(k-1,j)$ (where $j=2i-1$ if the next letter is $x_i$, and $j=2i$ if the next letter is $x_i^{-1}$).
 However, Example~\ref{eg:Z} demonstrates that we can sometimes be more efficient than that.
-In fact, the following result shows that elements of a finite group always have \emph{short} \SLS s, with respect to any given generating set.
+In fact, the following result shows that elements of a finite group always have {short} \SLS s, with respect to any given generating set.

-\begin{lemma}[ Babai and Szemer\'edi {\cite[Lemma 7]{BabaiSz}}, Babai \cite{Babai}] Let $A$ be a finite group with generating set $\Aset=\{a_1,\dots, a_m\}$.
+\begin{lemma}[Babai and Szemer\'edi {\cite[Lemma 7]{BabaiSz}}, Babai \cite{Babai}] Let $A$ be a finite group with generating set $\Aset=\{a_1,\dots, a_m\}$.
 For each $g \in A$, there exists a \SLS\ $Y$ of rank $m$ and of length at most $(\log |A| + 1)^2$ such that $Y(a_1,\dots, a_m)=_Gg$. \end{lemma}

 If $P=(p_{1},\dots, p_{c}),Q=(q_1,\dots, q_d)$ are two \SLS{}s of rank $m$ and length $c,d$ respectively, then we use the notation $[PQ]$ to denote the \SLS\ of rank $m$ and length $c+d+1$ defined as We call this the {\em product} of $P$ and $Q$, since by construction if $P(x_1,\dots, x_m)=u$ and $Q(x_1,\dots, x_m)=v$ then $[PQ](x_1,\dots, x_m)=uv$.
 We denote by $[PQR]$ the \SLS\ $[[PQ]R]$ of rank $m$ and length $c+d+e+2$ where $R$ has rank $m$ and length $e$.